Bourke Street

 • Adaptively reuse the Marian Wing

-• Retain Mandala House, the building with highest heritage value.
+• Retain Mandala House, the building with highest heritage value, and bring this building into clearer focus via a new green avenue from Bourke Street

 • Heritage-significant elements are conserved and celebrated